plotdb/rescope/README.md

     if(event.source == global) { ... }

-Unfortunately this will fail, since `event.source` (the real global) is not the same with `global` (the proxy object).
-Since proxy object should never be equivalent to the proxied object, this can't be solved in `@plotdb/rescope` side - libraries will have to be patched if we want to use them in `@plotdb/rescope`.
+This will fail since `event.source` (the real global) is not the same with `global` (the proxy object), since proxy object should never be equivalent to the proxied object.

+We intercepte `event` to patch `source` by overriding `onmessage`, `addEventListener` and `removeEventListener`, however `onmessage` is native bridge and can't be run within proxy getter, so we solve it by adding a `queueMicrotask` in order to set `onmessage` in the correct realm, which introduced asynchronous behavior of onmessage.
+Since it's for messages which is also asynchronous actions, this won't cause too much trouble.

+### window.parent

+TBD

+## TODO

+ - Browser compatibility check
+   - works in all major browsers ( latest Chrome, Firefox, Safari, Opera, Edge )
+   - doesn't work in IE11
+ - Performance benchmark

 ## Resources